Frosticles/pfrostdotme/README.md

 The reason there are so many .gz files in this repository is because they are minified and highly compressed versions of each file.
 This means that the web server (`nginx` in this case) does not need to compress or minify anything on-demand.
 For obvious reasons this speeds up the serving of files to the client.

-I'm using minifiers for html `html-minifier`, JavaScript `uglify-js`, and CSS `csso-cli`, then these filetypes and others (`svg,txt,xml,csv,json,bmp.otf,ttf,webmanifest`) are compressed with `zopfli` which is a slow but powerful `gzip` compressor.
+I'm using minifiers for html `html-minifier`, JavaScript `uglify-js`, and CSS `csso-cli`, then these filetypes and others (`svg,txt,xml,csv,json,bmp,otf,ttf,webmanifest`) are compressed with `zopfli` which is a slow but powerful `gzip` compressor.

 This compresses the home page of my website by ***75%*** compared to serving the uncompressed version.